 Electing “retail friendly” public officials and fair judges is extremely important to Alabama’s retail climate.

-In preparation for the Aug.
-15 Special Primary Election (see Election Calendar), the Alabama Retail Association asks retailers to:
+In preparation for the Sept.
+26 Special Primary Runoff (see Election Calendar), the Alabama Retail Association asks retailers to:

 - Encourage All Your Employees to Register to Vote.

 Download a Voter Registration Form for you and/or your employees.
-The General Election registration deadline was Monday, July 31.
+The Primary Runoff registration deadline was Monday, Sept.
+11.